Mangum Fire: Events

-A temporary flight restriction remains in place over the fire area.

 Impact

-The Mangum Fire threatened community of Big Springs, Arizona and the main powerlines which provide electricity to Jacob Lake, Arizona.
+The Mangum Fire threatened the community of Big Springs, Arizona and the main powerlines which provide electricity to Jacob Lake, Arizona.
+Temporary flight restrictions were put in place by June 11, along with stage two fire restrictions, which prohibits campfires, charcoal, or wood fueled fires.
+While the exact details are under investigation, the fire was human caused.

 The fire caused the entrance to the North Rim of Grand Canyon National Park and lands operated by the Bureau of Land Management, east of Fredonia, to be closed.
 The fire did not burn in Grand Canyon National Park and the South Rim of the park remained open to visitors.
 Due to the closure of House Rock Valley Road, parts of Paria Canyon-Vermilion Cliffs Wilderness, including Coyote Buttes South and White Pockets were made inaccessible.
 Smoke was visible from the north and south rims of Grand Canyon National Park, Highway 67, U.S. Route 89A, and the Arizona communities of Jacob Lake, Fredonia, Page, and Utah town of Kanab.
 Air quality was impacted in the Arizona towns and cities of Tuba City, Kayenta, and Chinle.

-Temporary flight restrictions were put in place by June 11, along with stage two fire restrictions, which prohibits campfires, charcoal, or wood fueled fires.

-Investigation

-While the exact details are under investigation, the fire was human caused.